Builder68/OpenEarlyMacsRAMexpansion/README.md

 • RAM expansion board can be disabled via DIP switch, restoring the Mac to its original state

-• Onboard system memory bank can be disabled and swapped with a memory bank from the expansion board (necessary for Macintosh 128K or if system RAM ICs were removed).
+• Onboard system memory bank can be disabled and swapped with a 512KB RAM bank from the expansion board (necessary for Macintosh 128K or if system RAM ICs were removed).

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).